 Desert Water Agency is monitoring the drought situation closely.
-California experienced an extremely dry winter with low snowpack and little rainfall.
+California is experiencing an extremely dry year with little rainfall and low snowpack.
 Local water agencies depend on water from the Sierras and reservoirs in Northern California to replace the water we pump out of our aquifer to use each year.

 These dry conditions have many people wondering how they will be impacted.
 DWA is dedicated to providing safe and reliable water, even during drought conditions.
 Read our FAQ section below for more information.